Need fresh thinking?

 An hour?
 That’s right.
 It’s unsurprising, because people search for restaurants when they’re hungry or directly before dining out.
 We’re procrastinators, right?

-Why are other restaurants ranking higher than yours in search results?
+Why are other restaurants ranking higher than yours in search engine results?
 Maybe they’ve been at the content game longer than you.
-They have more reviews, create great articles and have social media platforms that offer significant value.
+They have more reviews, create great articles and have social media platforms that offer significant content marketing value.
 Or maybe your restaurant is so new that search engines aren’t ranking you high or haven’t found you yet.

 Another time to up the ante with paid search is to ensure you rank high during special occasions.
 Perhaps you want to encourage people to make reservations for an upcoming holiday.
 Maybe you’re promoting a grand opening or introducing an important new menu item.
 Or maybe you are having trouble combating a better-known restaurant down the street.
 For these and other reasons, there will be times when spending a few dollars may pay huge dividends.

 When it’s time for paid search, you’ll want to start with Google (Google AdWords), which lists advertisers at top of page-one search results.
 Google owns 80% of the search engine market, so that might be enough.
 But don’t overlook Bing (10%) and Yahoo!
 (8%), which have devoted users.